inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 ## Configure your new view

-To get started with our custom view, we will add a new folder in `./site/my_site`.
-In this example we will make a "support" view, hence we will name our folder "support".
-Our folder structure is now like this:
+To get started with the custom view, add a new folder in `./site/my_site`.
+In this example, you will create a "support" view, hence name your folder "support".
+The folder structure is now like this:

 ```
 ├── site